MarlinMyrte/Example/README.md

 Ιn the Western Conference, the Lakers moved up a spot and are in the playoff picture and the Clippers are in the play-in tournament

+**As we know, even small changes in the seeding of the teams might have a significant impact in determining the NBA Champion.
+Therefore, it is of high interest for the teams to try and tackle this "2 minute slump"**

 ## Project 5: NBA: Predicting the winner of the Most Improved Award (Coming Soon)